 Students gain valuable, hands-on education and experience through Supportive Living internships by assisting brain injury survivors in health and wellness programs in one-on-one and group settings.
 Most interns major in Health Science, Exercise Science, Nutrition, Neuroscience or Public Health.
 Through the internship program students can:

 Interested in gaining hands-on, real-life experience in a Supportive Living internship?
-We are now accepting applications for our 2018 fall programs.
-Application deadline is September 7, 2018.
+We are now accepting applications for our 2019 spring programs.
+Application deadline is January 18, 2019.
 And check out our 2017 Summer Camp photo album, where many summer interns shared experiences and fun as well as this video where Patrice shares some of her intern experience.

 "This internship has changed the way I act and perceive life for the better.
 I learned what it takes to be patient and persuasive.
 Working with brain injury survivors requires these aspects more than anything I have encountered in the past, and working on improving these qualities has made me a stronger person."